Mount Rainier National Park Itinerary (From Locals)

 Greenwater

-Near the White River entrance to Rainier, Greenwater is a cute town, but the smallest of the three mentioned, so you’ll find most restaurants and grocery options in nearby Enumclaw (we love the Taqueria El Corral taco truck there!).
+Near the White River entrance to Rainier, Greenwater is a cute town, but the smallest of the three mentioned, so you’ll find most restaurants and grocery options in nearby Enumclaw.
+We love the Taqueria El Corral taco truck there, and Wally’s always has a crowd.

 Viewpoint near Greenwater